 - Ayla lives in Vienna and travels frequently

-If you also like the idea of living as a part-time or full-time digital nomad, search online for people who already live this way.
+If you also like the idea of living as a part-time or full-time digital nomad, as a first step, look online for people who already live this way.
 Get inspiration from their stories, contact them, ask them questions.
 No you have, yes you can get.
+Most people enjoy telling about their special lifestyle.
+Here are my tips for starting a life as a digital nomad:

 - Start following other digital nomads on Instagram.